N. Korea's top diplomat meets Swedish PM

-"They had a meeting.
-We will not disclose what they talked about," Lofven's spokesman Jonatan Holst told AFP.
+Ri Yong Ho held talks in Stockholm with Swedish Prime Minister Stefan Lofven and Foreign Minister Margot Wallstrom a week after the US President agreed to a historic summit with the North Korean leader.

-Ri Yong Ho arrived in the Swedish capital on Thursday evening with Choe Kang Il, deputy director general of the foreign ministry's North America section.
+Swedish officials have said the Stockholm talks would focus on the denuclearisation of the Korean peninsula and a possible Trump-Kim summit.

-Ri held talks late Thursday with his Swedish counterpart Margot Wallstrom, discussions which according to Swedish officials were to focus on the denuclearisation of the Korean peninsula and a possible Trump-Kim summit.
+Ri and Wallstrom dined together at the foreign ministry on Thursday evening, then met again on Friday at Villa Bonnier, a lavish building used by the government for official functions which is located near the US embassy.

 "Right now, dialogue is needed and we are happy to have this meeting.
 But we're not naive, we don't think we can solve the world's problems.
-It is up the parties to decide how to move forward," Wallstrom told Swedish media in parliament on Friday.
+It is up to the parties to decide how to move forward," Wallstrom said Friday before meeting Ri.

 "If we can use our contacts in the best way, we will do so," she said, noting the situation on the Korean peninsula was "of interest to us all" in terms of security.